jli924/WealthWizard/README.md

 ## Appsmith & UI
 1. Go to our UI repository: https://github.com/jli924/WealthWizardUI
-2. Scroll down to the README.md file and click "View application"
 3. Navigate between different pages and manage your finances!
-3a.
-When navigating between different pages, be sure to use the home button (don't click through the tabs at the top!
+4. When navigating between different pages, be sure to use the home page's buttons (don't click through the tabs at the top!
 It can cause issues with loading data)